How to Make Pudding the Old-Fashioned Way

 We all love instant pudding mix.
 It might just be the best thing since (dare I say it?) sliced bread.
 It’s been our go-to ingredient for making quick desserts like this Chocolate Chip Cookie Delight or the creamy frosting on our favorite Pineapple Orange Cake.
-But what ever happened to its predecessor, homemade pudding?
+But what happened to its predecessor, homemade pudding?
 With all the hustle and bustle of today’s busy cooks, I think this old-school dessert deserves a comeback.
-It’s creamy and delicious, and it totally trumps the convenience of that quick mix.
+It’s creamy and delicious, and much tastier than a quick mix.

 Alongside the egg yolks, the recipe for old-fashioned pudding calls for basic ingredients, most of which you probably already have on hand.
 Think sugar, salt, cornstarch, milk and a bar of chocolate.
 (OK, bars of chocolate never last long in my household, so you might have to stop by the store for that one.)